davidur/DSProjects/README.md

 # DSProjects
-Data Science Projects
+Personal Projects
-Repo containing several projects I have worked on.
+Repo containing several personal projects I have worked on.
 Feel free to contact me with any questions about the code or my approach.